infor-cloud/xtendm3/docs/documentation/approval-requirements.md

 ## Recommendation
 Please go through these checklists before sending extension for approval

-- [x] Extension JavaDoc on top of extension classes
+- [x] Extension JavaDoc has been created on top of the extension classes
-- [x] Extension Methods JavaDoc on top of methods (except for main)
+- [x] Extension Method’s JavaDoc has been created on top of the methods (except for the main() method)
-- [x] Testing extension and verifying it works as intended and it handles errors properly
+- [x] Extensions have been fully tested and verified to be working as intended
+- [x] Extensions have in place proper error handling logic
-- [x] Compatible with Extensions Programming Standard
+- [x] Extensions adheres to the Programming Standards
-- [x] Following naming conventions
+- [x] Naming conventions have been followed
-- [x] Detailed review on Logging
+- [x] Logs have been reviewed in detail
-- [x] Detailed review on Direct database access
+- [x] Direct database access have been reviewed in detail
-- [x] Detailed review on Number of API calls
+- [x] Number of API calls have been reviewed to be efficient